danielbodnar/awesome-stars/README.md

 ## bash

+- [wagoodman/bashful](https://github.com/wagoodman/bashful) - Use a yaml file to stitch together commands and bash snippits and run them with a bit of style.
+Why?
+Because your bash script should be quiet and shy-like (...and not such a loud mouth).
 - [arshadkazmi42/ak-cli](https://github.com/arshadkazmi42/ak-cli) - :bookmark: Collection of useful cli commands
 - [ssh0/dot](https://github.com/ssh0/dot) - Simplest dotfiles manager written in shellscript :shell:
 - [Ph0enixKM/Amber](https://github.com/Ph0enixKM/Amber) - 💎 Amber the programming language compiled to bash